Frequently Asked Questions

 ---Other Montessori Entry Points---

-You may also enroll your child for the Primary program at the age of 3, provided he/she is toilet-trained.
-The Primary is a three-year program, commonly for ages and includes the Kindergarten year.
+You may also enroll your child for the Primary program at the age of 3, provided they're toilet-trained.
+The Primary is a three-year program, commonly for ages 3 and up and includes the Kindergarten year.

 We don't typically recommend starting a child in Montessori education beyond the age of 3.
 At this age point, "the absorbent mind" is closing and the child may have a hard time acclimating to the Montessori method of education.
 The Elementary program is generally available for children who have completed the Montessori Primary program, although on the individual basis and upon an interview, we may consider students who come from other academic backgrounds.